rorshack93/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 This script prompts the curious data analyst to delve into bikeshare data for NYC, Washington D.C., and Chicago.
 It provides them with stats about common travel times, popular trip locations, the gender of riders and more!
+It gives different results based on different inputs by the user.

 ### Files used
 bikeshare.py